 In my case I prefer to walk in the water, but definitely you can avoid doing so.

 Clear water all the way up.

 and you will have the pic you might want (depending on weather conditions).
-Before we used to stop here and swim a bit.

 You can just after take another alternative exit route, marked in blue again in the map above.